seaplane-io/waypoint-plugin-seaplane/README.md

 # Waypoint Plugin Seaplane

-This folder contains the Waypoint-Seaplane plugin used to deploy your compute workloads on Seaplane through Seaplane.
+This folder contains the Waypoint-Seaplane plugin used to deploy your compute workloads on Seaplane through Waypoint.
 You will need to have Waypoint installed and configured on your machine.
 You can learn more about Waypoint [here](https://developer.hashicorp.com/waypoint/tutorials/get-started-docker/get-started-install).

 You can build the integration yourself by running `make && make install` in the root directory of the integration.
-Copy the compiled executable to project root directory or the waypoint plugin directory.
+Copy the compiled executable to your project root directory or the waypoint plugin directory.

 # Getting started

-To get started create a `waypoint.hcl` file in your projects root directory with the following components.
+To get started create a `waypoint.hcl` file in your project's root directory with the following components.
 To learn more about flights, formations and other Seaplane terminology have a look at our documentation [here](https://developers.seaplane.io/docs/compute/terminology/compute-flights).

 ```
 project = "project-name"